Cakeyan/SoPhy_Evaluation/rope.md

 **00740**

-How many orange objects are there in the video?
+Is there any cyan hollow pulley in the video?

 **00741**

-How many fixed points are there in the video?
+How many cubes are there in the video?

 **00742**

+What can we do to let the yellow sphere to move down?

+A. Decrease the mass of the red sphere

+B. Increase the mass of the yellow sphere

-Which direction would the blue pulley rotate if the yellow sphere were much heavier?
+C. Decrease the mass of the yellow sphere

-A. Anti-clockwise

-B. Stationary

-C. Clockwise
+D. Increase the mass of the red sphere

 **00743**

-What can we do to let the pink pulley to move up?

-A. Increase the mass of the red sphere

-B. Decrease the mass of the yellow sphere

-C. Increase the mass of the yellow sphere

-D. Decrease the mass of the red sphere
+Which direction would the green pulley move if the red sphere were much lighter?

+A. Stationary

+B. Up

+C. Down

 ----